XpiritCommunityEvents/HOL/README.md

 - Exercise 5: [Enabling and using Dependabot on your repository](/day-2/2.3-dependabot.md)

-Running into an issue?
-Errors popping up?
-We have documented some of the issues that you can run into and ways to solve them, please see [FAQ](faq.md).

 # Contribute back!
 When you find errors or inconsistencies in the lab descriptions, or there are additions you want to contribute, then please make the change and create a pull request so we can adopt this in our next workshop.